hansklepitko/hansklepitko.github.io/things-01.md

 ## 4. Optionally:

 ### Add locale:

-*do it before installing any apps*
+*preferably, do it before installing any apps*

 ```
 sudo locale-gen bg_BG.UTF.8